vincentmakes/cv-manager/USER_GUIDE.md

 Loading a dataset replaces your current active CV with the saved snapshot.
 Your current unsaved changes will be lost — save them first if needed.

 **Q: Can visitors see my saved datasets?**
-No. Dataset previews are only accessible from the admin interface.
-The public site (port 3001) only ever shows your currently active/live CV.
+Only if you make them public.
+Each dataset has a toggle in the Open modal.
+When set to public, that version becomes accessible at `/v/slug` on the public site (port 3001).
+Private datasets are only previewable from the admin interface.

+**Q: How do I share a specific CV version with someone?**
+Open the **Open...** modal, toggle the dataset to public, then click the copy icon next to the slug URL.
+Share that link — it works on the public site without exposing your admin interface.

+**Q: Can I have multiple public versions at the same time?**
+Yes.
+You can make as many datasets public as you want.
+Each gets its own URL (e.g., `/v/technical-cv-1`, `/v/marketing-cv-2`).
+The main `/` page continues to show your live CV.

 **Q: Can I edit a dataset without loading it?**
 No. To edit a dataset, load it first, make changes, then save it again with the same name (it will update the existing dataset).

+**Q: Will search engines index my versioned URLs?**
+By default, no — versioned pages get `noindex, nofollow`.
+To allow indexing, enable **Index Versioned URLs** in Settings → Advanced.

 ### Public Site & SEO

 **Q: How do I share my CV?**
 Share the URL of your public server (port 3001).
 If you've set up a domain with Cloudflare Tunnel or a reverse proxy, share that domain.
+You can also share specific versions using public versioned URLs (see Datasets section above).

 **Q: Will search engines index my CV?**
-By default, yes.
-The public site includes proper meta tags, a sitemap, and robots.txt.
+By default, yes — the main public page includes proper meta tags, a sitemap, and robots.txt.
 To prevent indexing, change the **Search Engine Indexing** setting to "No Index" in Settings → Advanced.
+Public versioned URLs (`/v/slug`) are **not indexed** by default; enable **Index Versioned URLs** if you want them crawled.

 **Q: Can I add Google Analytics to my CV?**
 Yes.
 Paste your tracking code in **Settings → Advanced → Tracking Code**.
 It's injected only on the public-facing pages.